TUDelft-books/CSBB-textbook/book/Quarter1/Week1_10.md

 - What are you excited about for next quarter?

+## Weekly Submitted Assignments
-### Writing assignment
+### Individual

-- What would you advise to the minor team to keep, discard and add for next year?
+What would you advise to the minor team to keep, discard and add for next year?
 What will you keep, discard and build on from what you learned during the first half of the minor?